 The following categories describe different ways that we use and disclose your PHI.

 Treatment: We may use your PHI to provide you with medical treatment or health-related services.
 For example, Fraser staff may share information about your medical condition with another clinician to whom you have been referred, with a school social worker or teacher, a case manager, a social worker or a county worker as appropriate to your treatment.

 Payment: We may use and disclose your PHI in order to receive payment for the services you receive.
 For example, we need to give information about services you received to your health plan to obtain payment.

-Health Care Operations: We may use and disclose PHI about you for our health care operations, which are activities necessary to operate Fraser and make sure that all of our clients receive quality care.
+Our Pledge Regarding Your Personal Health Information We may use and disclose PHI about you for our health care operations, which are activities necessary to operate Fraser and make sure that all of our clients receive quality care.
 For example, we may use and disclose your PHI to conduct quality assessment and improvement activities, to engage in care coordination or case management, or to manage our business.

 Business Associates: We may disclose PHI about you to third party “business associates” that perform various activities for Fraser.
 Whenever this occurs, Fraser will have a written agreement with the business associate that contains terms to protect the privacy of your health information.